Codemon72/Spickzettel/Shopify.md

 ### Preview Link
 Previewing the offline theme
 - Firstly, from your Shopify admin, navigate to Online Store > Themes.
-- Find the theme that you want to share and click on Actions > Preview. (if it is not there: upload it)
+- Find the theme that you want to share and click on "..." > Preview. (if it is not there: upload it)
 - On the new page that appeared, wait for a second and at the bottom of the screen you’ll see a bar pop up.
 - On this bar, click on the button Share Preview > Copy Link.
   Note: Make sure you click on this button, do not share the URL on the top of your page because it won’t work.